Where Things Go and Why It Matters

 Layout principles are straightforward in theory.
 The difficulty is applying them when you have 15 people requesting "just one more widget" and a finite amount of screen space.
 Every addition to a dashboard has a cost: it takes visual attention from everything else.
 A few practical habits make the difference between a layout that holds together and one that drifts into clutter over time.

 Review the layout quarterly.
-The questions a team asks in January may differ from the questions they ask in July.
+The questions a team asks in January may differ from what they ask in July.
 Priorities shift, new products launch, old metrics become irrelevant.
 A quarterly layout review (using the glance test with fresh testers) keeps the dashboard aligned with how the team actually works.
 The hardest part of this process is removing things.
 Every metric has an advocate.
 Permission to prune, backed by usage data showing which widgets get attention and which get scrolled past, keeps the layout focused over time.

 What Good Layout Gets You